Herbs

 Rose Root - Rhodiola rosea

-Rose root (Rhodiola rosea) also known as the 'golden root', is a succulent plant that thrives in cold, rocky areas around the world.
-The roots emit a characteristic scent of roses.
-This herb has long been used in herbal medicine.
+Rhodiola rosea (Rhodiola rosea), also known as "golden root," is a succulent plant that grows naturally in cold, rocky regions around the world.
+The plant's roots have a distinctive scent reminiscent of roses.

 Rosemary - Rosmarini officinalis